-But there have been some conflicting reports about butter when it comes to our health.
+But there have been some conflicting reports about butter regarding our health.

-Still, with the uncertainty surrounding whether or not butter is okay to implement into your cooking on a regular basis, there are some who are looking for alternatives to this rich, salty ingredient.
+With the uncertainty surrounding whether or not butter is okay to implement into your cooking regularly, some people are looking for alternatives to this rich, salty ingredient.

 There is also the option of Decorating a Cake without Frosting.